Skip to contents

 geom_spatraster_rgb(data = masked, maxcell = 10e6)

-Figure 4: Example of combining tile types by masking to a shapefile.
+Figure 4: Example of combining tile types by masking to an sf object.

 Custom providers

-You can use esp_get_tiles() to get tiles from other providers, for example OpenStreetMap:
+You can use esp_get_tiles() to get static map tiles from other providers, for example OpenStreetMap.

 osm_spec <- list(